 Fix Leaky Faucets

-Have a leaky faucet that you've been putting off fixing?
+Do you have a leaky faucet that you've been putting off fixing?
 Then consider this: a faucet with a slow leak (that's 60 drips per minute) wastes 3,153 gallons of water per year.
 If that leak happens to be coming from the hot water tap, you're not only paying for that wasted water but also the energy it took to heat it.
-Youch!

 03 of 11